-You can make beautiful bleeding tissue paper art with small squares of turquoise and purple.
+You can make tissue paper art projects for kids with small squares of turquoise and purple (make sure it’s bleeding tissue!).
 Apply water and they leave behind amazing swirly winter skies.

 This worked for a series of art trading cards today, but I can’t wait to try it on a larger format.
 You would think that a bunch of tissue squares would leave geometric patterns behind, but instead, they swirl together and make a very soft mix of cool color.
 So easy, you just have to be patient and let the tissue set for about 5 minutes before you remove it.